SouchenOu/Webserv-explanation/README.md

 Now there is a handshake involved in establishing a TCP connection.
 It takes several network round trips for this to complete.
-To keep the loading process fast, modern browsers use something called a keep alive connection to try to reuse an established TCP connaction to the server as much as possible.
+To keep the loading process fast, modern browsers use something called a keep alive connection to try to reuse an established TCP connection to the server as much as possible.

 one thing to note is that if the protocol is https the process of establishing a new connection is even more involved.
 It requires a complicated process called SSL/TLS handshake to establish the encrypted connection between the browser and the server.